 You'll engage with critical analysis of digital technology as employed in the archaeology and heritage sectors combined with practical training, research and work placements that will prepare you use these technologies effectively in your career.

 You'll explore how digital technologies are used to present and curate heritage information; gain experience of using the digital and internet technologies in disseminating, publishing and archiving heritage information; and develop your practical skills in 3D modelling, GIS, CAD and other heritage analysis and visualisation technologies.

 You'll complete a 15,000-20,000 word dissertation, which will allow you to demonstrate your skills in research as well as applying insights from the taught modules.
+You'll then give an assessed lecture on your research.
 Under the guidance of one or more members of our academic staff you'll be able to develop independent research on a topic of your own choosing.